PintoDrop/portreact/README.md

 <!--

+how to fix nav bar
 how to sized images
-how to fix nav bar
-how to make footer appear correctly how can I make my projects appear?
+how to make footer appear correctly how can I make my projects appear? - not loading

 link for resume? resume info
 what's wrong with my contact form?